Mar-Issah/simple_shell_2/README.md

 - What is a pid and a ppid.
 - How to manipulate the environment of the current process.
 - What is the difference between a function and a system call.
-- How to create processes
+- How to create processes.
 - What are the three prototypes of main
 - How does the shell use the PATH to find the programs
 - How to execute another program with the execve system call